gromacs/gromacs/docs/gmxapi/userguide/install.rst

 Install or upgrade required components::

     python -m pip install --upgrade pip
-    pip install --upgrade setuptools
+    pip install --upgrade setuptools wheel

 "requirements" files in GROMACS source tree
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are building from source code in a local copy of the GROMACS source repository, some helpful files allow you to preinstall the Python requirements before installing the :py:mod:`gmxapi` package.
+If you are building from source code in a local copy of the GROMACS source repository, a :file:`requirements.txt` allows you to preinstall the Python requirements before installing the :py:mod:`gmxapi` package.

     pip install -r python_packaging/gmxapi/requirements.txt